raspberrypilearning/star-collector/en/step_2.md

 **Debug:** Make sure you added the Script to the Star GameObject.
 If you accidentally added it to a different GameObject, then you can click the three dots next to the Script component and choose **Remove Component**.

-**Debug:** Change the value of your `spinSpeed` variable if you need to speed up or slow down the speed at which the star spins.
+**Debug:** Change the value of your `spinSpeed` variable if you want to speed up or slow down the speed at which the star spins.

 --- /task ---